RAF Advanced Air Striking Force: Bombers

 According to Greg Baughen (2016) on 10 May, the Fairey Battle had been a disaster as a tactical bomber; when flying high, they were shot down by fighters and when low, by anti-aircraft fire.
-With fuel for a range of 1000 mi in un-armoured and non-self-sealing tanks, carrying a navigator in a cabin with a poor view outside, the Battle was highly unsuitable for short-range, low altitude, tactical attacks.
+With a range of 1000 mi in un-armoured and non-self-sealing tanks, carrying a navigator in a cabin with a poor view outside, the Battle was highly unsuitable for short-range, low altitude, tactical attacks.
 Extra armour and self-sealing fuel tanks had been delivered to France but not fitted.
 The crews lacked experience and at first may have taken too long to bomb, sometimes attacking over flat ground, which gave a good view of the target and an equally good view of the aircraft from the ground.
 With more experience, pilots used ground features for cover and made shorter approach runs.
 The German invasion demonstrated that RAF crews were not sufficiently equipped or trained for daylight tactical operations and army support; during the Battle of Arras (21 May) the BEF had received no air cover.

 The attacks on 14 May were catastrophic and the Air Staff claimed that the losses suffered by the AASF showed that tactical air support was not a feasible operation of war.
-The ministry claimed that the Battle was obsolete, rather than in need of more armour, self-sealing tanks, guns and fighter support.
-After the war, German officers said that day bombing caused them many delays and that they had not noticed the British night bombing offensive against the Ruhr.
+The Ministry claimed that the Battle was obsolete, rather than in need of more armour, self-sealing tanks, guns and fighter support.
+After the war, German officers said that day bombing caused them many delays and that the night bombing against the Ruhr had gone un-noticed.
 The AASF had made a start on becoming a flexible tactical air force; daylight operations by the Battles had more effect on the German offensive than Wellington bombers flying by night.
-Sending low-performance aircraft over the battlefield might seem suicidal but slow biplanes like Dutch Fokker C.X bombers, the German Henschel Hs 123 dive-bomber/close support aircraft and British Hawker Hector army co-operation aircraft had been used in 1940 for ground attacks at low altitude.
+Sending low-performance aircraft over the battlefield might seem suicidal but slow biplanes like Dutch Fokker C.X bombers, the German Henschel Hs 123 dive-bomber and close support aircraft and British Hawker Hector army co-operation aircraft had been used in 1940 for ground attacks at low altitude.
 Against the ragged forward edge of advanced forces, with ill-organised anti-aircraft defences, such slow, light and highly-manoeuvrable aircraft could hit targets and escape.